gigalixir/gigalixir-cli/docs/source/cluster.rst

 .. code-block:: elixir

     {:libcluster, "~> 3.2"}

-If you are on Elixir 1.3 or lower, add :elixir:`libcluster` and :elixir:`:ssl` to your applications list.
-Elixir 1.4 and up detect your applications list for you.

 Next, add the following to the existing :elixir:`start` function in your :bash:`application.ex` file.
 Remember to replace :elixir:`GigalixirGettingStarted` with your application name.